CGJennings/se3docs/docs/um-ui-context-bar.md

 ## Customizing the buttons

-The **Context Bar** section of the [preferences dialog](um-ui-preferences.md) lets you add, remove, or reorder the context bar buttons.
+The **Context Bar** page of the [preferences dialog](um-ui-preferences.md) lets you add, remove, or reorder the context bar buttons.
 A list at the top of the panel shows currently unused buttons.
 The bar underneath shows the used buttons currently in the order they would appear.

 ![the context bar editing controls](images/context-bar-editor.png)